-7.1 INTEGRATED CAREER PATHWAY (ICP/ACCELERATE TX) MODELS
+7.3 INTEGRATED CAREER PATHWAY MODELS

-Unlike traditional, linear models of instruction, an integrated model does not require students to complete adult or developmental education programs before entering a career technical education (CTE) program.
+Unlike traditional, linear models of instruction, an integrated model does not require students to complete adult or developmental education programs before entering a career/technical education (CTE) program.
 Instead, students learn basic skills and CTE content skills at the same time - with the basic skills content relevant or contextualized to support the learning outcomes of the CERT 1 program.
 Integrated Career Pathway models are one approach to creating a betteraligned system for providing education and training to a larger number of underprepared learners.

-For these model options, eligible applicants must enroll high school complete students in Level 1 Certificate (CERT1) programs as defined in the Guidelines for Instructional Programs in Workforce Education (GIPWE).
-The basic skills support component may be reported as Developmental Education Basic Academic Skill Education (BASE) Non-Course Competency-Based Developmental Education Interventions (NCBO) or NCBO, as defined in the Lower Division Academic Course Guide Manual (ACGM) and cross-listed with adult education or continuing education basic skills support.
+For these model options, eligible applicants must enroll high school complete students and/or non-high school complete students enrolled in career technical education programs under Ability to Benefit in Level 1 Certificate (CERT1) programs as defined in the Guidelines for Instructional Programs in Workforce Education.
+The basic skills support component must be reported as Developmental Education Basic Academic Skill Education (BASE) Non-Course Competency-Based Developmental Education Interventions (NCBO) or NCBO, as defined in the Lower Division Academic Course Guide Manual (ACGM) and cross-listed with adult education or continuing education basic skills support.
 Awarded applicants may choose to waive tuition/fees for the BASE NCBO/NCBO.
-Awarded applicants must assess students on the TSI Assessment (TSIA) to verify entering students' knowledge and skill levels.
-Students transitioning from Adult Education and Literacy (AEL) programs who were assessed at minimum Level 4 on the TSIA do not need to be retested on the TSIA.
+Awarded applicants must assess students on the TSI Assessment (TSIA) or Test for Adult Basic Education (TABE) to verify entering students' knowledge and skill levels.
 Students underprepared in at least one subject area are eligible for ICP.
-Students eligible to be served under the 2017 CRSM may be classified as new, transitioning, or entering/re-entering with some completed credits; however, the student must still need a minimum of 15 Semester Credit Hours (SCH) towards an eligible completion in order to be funded under the ICP model of the 2017 CRSM.

-Reporting requirements for awarded applicants will be discussed in the required Webinar (see Section 2.8) and finalized in contract negotiations.
-See Appendix H for sample reporting requirements.
+Reporting requirements for awarded applicants will be discussed in the required Webinar (see Section 2.9) and finalized in contract negotiations.